Spain defies Brussels on deficit target

 “I‘m not going to tell the other presidents or heads of state about the deficit figure that will be included in our budget.
 I don’t have to.
 It’s a sovereign decision.
 I’ll tell the (European) Commission in April,” Rajoy said.

-The gambit will force the EU to decide whether to punish Spain under new austerity rules.
+The gambit will force the EU to decide whether or not to punish Spain under new austerity rules.

 “It’s a dangerous game because you jeopardize the legitimacy of the whole (fiscal stability) process,” said Antonio Barroso, a London-based political analyst with the Eurasia Group.
 “Either he knows eventually they will make the objectives more flexible, or he’s very brave and prefers to get the sanction.”

-Rajoy, known as a cautious public administrator, campaigned on strict adherence to the 4.4 percent target in the November election that gave his centre-right party an overwhelming majority.
+Rajoy, known as a cautious public administrator, campaigned on strict adherence to the 4.4 percent target in an election campaign which ended with an overwhelming majority for his centre-right party in November.

-Madrid said on Friday it would shrink its budget by another 15 billion euros in 2012, on top of 15 billion in spending cuts and tax rises announced in December.
+Madrid said on Friday it would make around 15 billion euros more in fiscal adjustments in 2012, adding to around 15 billion euros of spending cuts and tax rises announced in December.
 It cut its spending ceiling by nearly 5 percent from 2011 to 118.6 billion euros.

-Getting the deficit down to the 4.4 percent target from last year’s 8.5 percent would have entailed around 44 billion euros in economies, probably provoking Greek-style riots.
+Getting the deficit down to the 4.4 percent target from the 2011 8.5 percent would have entailed around 44 billion euros in total cuts, plunging the country deeper into recession and likely provoking Greek-style riots.

-EU Commissioner Rehn has insisted Spain provide more details of why its deficit for 2011 overshot by such a wide margin.
+European Commissioner for Economic and Monetary Affairs Olli Rehn has insisted Spain provide more details of why its deficit for 2011 overshot by such a wide margin.
 The target had been 6 percent.

 ($1 = 0.7501 euros)

-Additional reporting by Carlos Ruano; Writing by Nigel Davies; Editing by Mike Peacock, Ruth Pitchford
+Additional reporting by Carlos Ruano; Writing by Nigel Davies; Editing by Fiona Ortiz and Mike Peacock